ddttom/doc2web/docs/prd.md

 ### 1.1 Vision Statement

-doc2web transforms Microsoft Word documents (.docx) into web-friendly formats (Markdown and HTML) while preserving document styling, structure, and multilingual content.
+doc2web transforms Microsoft Word documents (.docx) into web-friendly HTML format while preserving document styling, structure, and multilingual content.
 The tool aims to bridge the gap between traditional document authoring and modern web publishing by providing a reliable, efficient conversion process that maintains document fidelity.

 ### 1.2 Product Goals

-- Enable seamless conversion of DOCX documents to both Markdown and HTML
+- Enable seamless conversion of DOCX documents to HTML
 - Preserve the visual appearance and style elements from the original document
 - Support international and multilingual content
 - Provide an intuitive interface for both individual and batch processing